Wonju Byun clan: Clan founder

-Byeon An-ryeol was born in April 1334 in Shenyang in present-day China’s Liaoning Province.
-His ancestor, Byeon Yo (Korean: 변요, Hanja: 邊幺), was a naturalized resident of Hwangju County in present-day North Korea’s North Hwanghae Province during the Song Dynasty in China.
-Byeon An-ryeol’s grandfather, Byeon Sun (Korean: 변순, Hanja: 邊順), returned to China in 1268 to be appointed by the Yuan Dynasty as a high official of 1,000 households (Chinese: 千户侯) in Shenyang.
-Byeon Sun was a great-great-grandchild of Byeon Ryeo (Korean: 변려, Hanja: 邊呂), and Byeon Ryeo was a son of Byeon Yo.
+Byeon or Byun An-ryeol(Anyeol) was born in April 1334 in Shenyang in present-day China’s Liaoning Province.
+His ancestor, Byeon or Byun Ryeo (변려, 邊(邉)呂), was a naturalized resident of Hwangju County in present-day North Korea’s North Hwanghae Province during the North Song Dynasty in China.
+Ryeo is a progenitor of Hwangju Byeon or Byun.
+Byeon Byun An-ryeol(Anyeol)’s grandfather, Byeon Sun or Byun Soon (변순, 邊(邉)順), returned to China (At that time, the name China was not the name of a country, but meant the central continent.) in 1268 to be appointed by the Yuan Dynasty as a high official of 1,000 households (Chinese: 千户侯) in Shenyang.
+Byeon Sun or Byun Soon was a great-great-grandchild of Byeon or Byun Ryeo (변려, 邊(邉)呂), and Byeon or Byun Ryeo was a son of Byeon Yo or Byun Hyun.

+In 1352, Byeon or Byun An-ryeol(Anyeol) entered Goryeo by accompanying Princess Noguk with Byun, Sook (변숙, 邊(邉)肅) and Byun, Anseo, an ethnic Mongol princess (Yuan dynasty) that became queen of Goryeo by marriage to Goryeo King Gongmin, as her fatherly master.

+Sook is the second son of Anyeol's older brother, Anbaek(邊(邉)安伯), and Anseo is Anyeol's half-brother.

-In 1352, Byeon An-ryeol entered Goryeo by accompanying Queen Noguk, an ethnic Mongol princess that became queen of Goryeo by marriage to Goryeo King Gongmin, as her fatherly master.
-Because of his exploits during a punitive military expedition he carried out in Jeju Island along with fellow Goryeo general Choe Yeong, he was commended during the reign of King U of Goryeo.
+Because of his exploits during a punitive military expedition he carried out in Jeju Island along with fellow Goryeo general Ch'oe Yŏng, he was commended during the reign of King U of Goryeo.
 In 1361, Byeon led his forces in routing the anti-Yuan Red Turban rebels on the battlefield and was promoted for his accomplishments.
 In 1374, he joined fellow Goryeo general Yi Seong-gye in successfully repulsing Japanese pirates and was rewarded with a prestigious title.

 On January 16, 1390, Byeon was executed after the Goryeo bureaucrat and politician Kim Jeo implicated him in an unclear confession in a plot to restore King U to the throne after he was deposed by Yi.
 His family members were pardoned.
 Yi ascended to the throne in 1392 and established the Joseon Dynasty.

-The Tomb of Daeeun Byeon An-ryeol is located in the town of Jingeon in Namyangju, Gyeonggi Province, South Korea.
+The Tomb of Daeeun Byeon or Byun An-ryeol(Anyeol) is located in the town of Jingeon in Namyangju, Gyeonggi Province, South Korea.
 On September 2, 2002, the tomb was designated Gyeonggi Province Cultural Material No. 116.

-Byeon was portrayed by South Korean actor Song Geum-sik in the 2014 South Korean television series Jeong Dojeon.
+Byeon or Byun was portrayed by South Korean actor Song Geum-sik in the 2014 South Korean television series Jeong Dojeon.